 Tax Choice Disability

 People don't typically think about falling ill or getting hurt on the job.
 But when an employee suffers a disability, they're hoping that at least a portion of their salary will be covered.
 This is where disability insurance comes in.
 When a company provides short-term disability benefits, the employee gets six months of coverage.
 Long-term benefits cover the employee for the duration of their disability or until they hit retirement age.

 Who Pays for Disability Insurance?

 As an employer, you can choose to pay for short-term disability and long-term disability coverage, put the burden of paying disability on the employee or share the cost of coverage.
-More and more employers are choosing to share the cost of coverage or have employees pay the cost of disability insurance due, in part, to recent IRS regulations that make it easier to do such.
+More and more employers are choosing to share the cost of coverage or have employees pay the cost of disability insurance due, in part, to recent IRS regulations that make it easier to do so.

-If you, as the employer, choose to pay the premium, your employees aren’t taxed on the premium amount under IRS Code Section 106.
-Under IRS Code Section 125, if you choose to shift the cost to employees, they pay the premium on a pre-tax basis through payroll deductions.
+If you as the employer choose to pay the premium, your employees won't be taxed on the premium amount under IRS Code Section 106.
+However, under IRS Code Section 125, if you choose to shift the cost to employees, they pay the premium on a pre-tax basis through payroll deductions.
 In turn, employees would be able to collect disability tax-free if they qualified for disability.

-There is no right choice for any company.
+No perfect choice exists for any company.
 Some companies will offer both an employer-paid disability plan and an employee-paid disability plan.
-This is often referred to as tax choice.
+Companies often refer to this as tax choice.
 Other companies do not give employees the choice and end up choosing the plan they hope will best fit their employees.

-Employers that choose to pay the premiums help employees avoid the costs of disability premiums, but should any employee go out on disability, they are responsible for taxes on any income they receive.
-When employees pay the cost of their own disability premiums through payroll deductions, the disability benefits they receive are not taxed if you subsequently become disabled.
+Employers that choose to pay the premiums help employees avoid the costs of disability premiums, but should any employee go out on disability, they become responsible for taxes on any income they receive.
+When employees pay the cost of their own disability premiums through payroll deductions, the disability benefits they receive are not taxed if they subsequently become disabled.

 While most employees would prefer to have their employer pay the premium costs; that may not be the case should they go out on disability.
-Premium costs are minimal but when you compare that to the costs of taxes on disability income, it’s a cost that would be gladly paid, as illustrated by the example below.
+Premium costs are minimal but when you compare that to the costs of taxes on disability income, it’s a cost employees would likely be glad to pay, as illustrated by the example below.

-Assuming an employee makes $50,000 a year, is in a 30% tax bracket and has disability coverage that will pay for 60% of salary upon disability with a premium equal to 28 cents for every $100 of employee income.
+Assuming an employee makes $50,000 a year, falls in a 30-percent tax bracket and has disability coverage that will pay for 60 percent of salary upon disability with a premium equal to 28 cents for every $100 of employee income.